 Recall old steps from memory, choose to create new ones no matter, there is no wrong way only your way.
 Laura Karlin expressed our beliefs very well: “There are no mistakes in dance, just solos.
 Designed to engage people living with dementia; Come Dance with Me offers many opportunities for failure free fun.
 Participants experience the physical benefits of exercising whilst engaging with each others in a joyful expression of feelings through movement.

 Classes are on Tuesday mornings, with a one week break between each series of six weeks.
-The current 6 week cycle began on Tuesday 24th January 2017, at 10 am.
-It will finish on the 28th February.
-After a break for one week, the six week cycle began again on Tuesday 14th March, 2017 and will continue until Tuesday 18th April, a one week break then begin again on Tuesday 2nd May. and so on……....
+The current 6 week cycle began on Tuesday 10th July, at 10 am.
+After a break for one week, the six week cycle will begin again.

-Each week the group gathers at the Metro Community Hub, 22 Qualtrough Street Wooloongabba from 10 am until 12. pm.
+Each week the group gathers at the Dementia Friendly Metro Community Hub, 22 Qualtrough Street Wooloongabba, from 10 am until 12. pm.
 Existing members always make new people feel very welcome.

 We have a half hour break halfway through the class, to refresh participants and ensure continued to enjoyment.
 This is a great time for people to catch up socially with friends they have made since the class began.

 Ask yourself: If not me, who?
 If not now when?
-People with dementia don’t have time to spare whilst we mess about, having endless meetings and talking interminably.
-They need us to recognise something good and just get on with making it happen.
+There is plenty of evidence for dance, and if you want to know more about setting a class up, get in touch with me, I’ll be happy to help with some core information.
+Just find out what you need to know to recognise something good and then just get on with making it happen.
 Essential qualities for everyone involved: kindness, respect, a genuine liking for people.

 Real leaders, are ordinary people with extraordinary enthusiasm.